How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 You may be familiar with feeling like you’re on an island by yourself soon after diagnosis.
 I get it.

 Talking about your chronic illness allows you to build connections and community.
-Surrounding yourself with people that understand (chronically ill or not) can help you feel less lonely on your journey.
+Surrounding yourself with people that understand (chronically ill or not) can help you feel less lonely on your journey with a chronic condition.

 The chronic illness support groups that I facilitate are typically full of people with varying health conditions who want to feel connected with others.
-It’s so interesting that they have shared experiences even though they may not have the same conditions.
+They often have shared experiences even though they may not have the same conditions.

 Even those that don’t always have exact similar experiences find value in talking about their health because other people learn more about their journey and respond with compassion.
 The discussions allow them to bond and even build friendships outside of the group.

 Whether you participate in a group or talk with others in your immediate circle about your health, that communication builds connection.
-Remind yourself that you are not alone in what you’re going through (no matter how much you feel that you are), and there is someone out there who wants to listen and support you.
+Remind yourself that there is someone out there who wants to listen and support you.

 Give yourself that chance.